madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh n container.bin secret.bin 1M -cf -N 1000 ---
 ```

-The `-cf ... ---` can be used to pass EXT4 options for file system creation, such as number of *inodes* to use `-N`, or volume label `-L` (see `man mkfs.ext4`).
+The `-cf ... ---` can be used to pass EXT4 options for file system creation, such as, the number of *inodes* to use `-N`, or the EXT4 volume label `-L` (see `man mkfs.ext4`).

-The size to use can be only in units of M or G (for MiB, GiB as powers of 1024).
+The size to use can be only in units of M or G (for MiB, GiB, as powers of 1024).

-If file exists, you be asked to overwrite its data (in this case specified size will be ignored), or to just re-create the file system, or press Enter to abort and keep existing file data.
-You may choose to create only file system if file is already created with random data, or you plan to overwrite free space from within the encrypted container once mounted.
+If file exists, you be asked if you want to overwrite its data (in this case specified size will be ignored), or to just re-create the file system, or press *Enter* to abort and keep existing file data.
+You may choose to create only file system if file is already created with random data, or you plan to overwrite free space with zeros from within the encrypted container once mounted.

-The file will be created, overwritten and formated.
+The file will be created, overwritten with random data, and formated with a new file system.
 You will asked to re-enter the password the first time encrypted container is opened for file-system creation.

 Encrypting a device (disk partition) is similar: